 In delayed menstruation, sage is a better choice than pennyroyal as it is much more gentle, yet equally as effective in bringing on the delayed menses.
 Do not consume during pregnancy.

 Useful for flatulence, dyspepsia, stomatitis, constipation.
-Sage helps relax the muscle lining of the digestive tract, that is, it is anti-spasmodic.
+Salvia officinalis helps relax the muscle lining of the digestive tract, that is, it is anti-spasmodic.
 A tea from 3-4 fresh leaves or 1-2 dried leaves will greatly assist many digestive upsets.

 You can make a delicious Almond Butter & Herb dressing from sage, rosemary, thyme and oregano.
 These four herbs are a powerful combination in killing strep.
 Anthony Williams, the Medical Medium calls them Weapons of Strep Destruction.
 I find it a fitting description considering they are so incredibly powerful at killing this insidious infection.